conorpp/conorpp.github.com/_posts/2015-11-08-linx-the-filesharing-server-every-hacker-should-know-about.md

 also very important to let Linx know the `siteurl` - not only so Linx can correctly generate links, but also to prevent hotlinking by checking the origin or referer.

-Hotlinking is a sometimes a serious problem that small services face, because as we can see from The Oatmeal, it can seriously increase server bills.
+Hotlinking is sometimes a serious problem that small services face.
+As we can see from The Oatmeal, it can seriously increase server bills.

 ![seriously increase server bills](/assets/images/linx/hot.jpg)

+Wouldn't have been a problem if the image was hosted with Linx!

 ## More features of Linx: